LukasMarx/ai-food-blog/src/content/posts/Mint Chocolate Chip Cake.md

     "Fold in the mini chocolate chips and chopped mint.", "Divide the batter evenly between the two cake pans and bake for 30-35 minutes, or until a toothpick inserted into the center of the cakes comes out clean.", "Let the cakes cool in the pans for 10 minutes before transferring them to a wire rack to cool completely.", "Once the cakes have cooled, you can frost and decorate them as desired.
-Enjoy!"
-]
+Enjoy!", ]
 ---

 ## Why You Need to Make This Mint Chocolate Chip Cake